Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

-The scaffold finding and the format finding are two facets of the same instrument-deployment problem: map-reduce converts MC to OE, and MC format itself produces systematically different safety measurements than OE (Section~\ref{sec:format-dependence}).
-The residual operative mechanism after accounting for format is semantic invocation (property-specific language that triggers reconsideration of correct answers) rather than chain structure per se.
-The three-source decomposition (Section~\ref{sec:reframing-scaffold}) is among the most actionable results of the study, because it identifies a concrete, low-cost engineering fix: propagating evaluation format through scaffold sub-calls recovers the majority of measured degradation.

-Two findings from the scaffold investigation contribute to the agentic safety literature independent of the format question.
-First, the dose-response replication across five models demonstrates that invocation-driven degradation is systematic and predictable rather than stochastic, a property amenable to mitigation through prompt design.
-Second, GPT-5.2's immunity to invocation-driven degradation on bias items, paralleling its format immunity on sycophancy, suggests that robustness to surface-level manipulation may be a general property of reasoning architectures rather than a benchmark-specific finding.
+Scaffold architecture sorts the safety contrast on the four-benchmark mix tested; aggregating across configurations produces no uniform effect.
+ReAct and multi-agent each pool inside the pre-registered $\pm 2$~pp TOST equivalence margin (RD$\,=\,-0.7$ and $-0.6$~pp respectively), and map-reduce pools well outside it ($-7.3$~pp, NNH~14) (Table~\ref{tab:confirmatory}).
+Architecture matters.
+The classical-significance category that multi-agent occupies flips across scoring methods while its TOST classification holds throughout, which is why effect-size interpretation should take precedence over dichotomous significance testing for deployment decisions.

+The map-reduce technique eliminates MC options from sub-calls.
+MC vs.\ OE itself produces variation in measured safety that ranges from 5 to 20~pp on the same items (Section~\ref{sec:format-dependence}).
+The scaffold result is a reformulation of the format result.
+By propagating MC options most of the loss can be recovered; the remaining loss is due to semantic invocation rather than chain structure (Section~\ref{sec:reframing-scaffold}).

+GPT-5.2 has the smallest format difference of any model on the sycophancy test ($+2.9$~pp) and the second-largest collapse on bias-invoked semantics ($-13.0$~pp under aggressive invocation in Phase~2).
+Dose-response replicates across six models.
+Surviving the format tests or the semantic tests does not guarantee survival of both.

-\paragraph{Sycophancy is consistent with the depth-of-encoding framework.} The sycophancy evaluation (Section~\ref{sec:sycophancy-scaffold}) provides the strongest evidence consistent with the depth-of-encoding pattern.
-Sycophancy, the property with the lowest baseline, is the only one where all three scaffolds improve resistance, and the bidirectional model$\times$configuration interaction (Table~\ref{tab:sycophancy-rates}) shifts the interpretation from ``scaffolds harm safety'' to a more nuanced principle: scaffolds redistribute safety performance, compressing the gap between high-baseline and low-baseline properties.
+\paragraph{Sycophancy fits the depth-of-encoding pattern.} Sycophancy supplies the strongest empirical fit (Section~\ref{sec:sycophancy-scaffold}).
+The lowest-baseline property is also the only one where all three scaffolds improve resistance, and the bidirectional model$\times$configuration interaction (Table~\ref{tab:sycophancy-rates}) recasts ``scaffolds harm safety'' as ``scaffolds redistribute safety,'' compressing the gap between high-baseline and low-baseline properties.